• Art Magazine

 Trends and technologies that will shape fashion in 2025

 Another megatrend is the merging of physical and digital spaces.
-So-called "phygital shopping" combines the best of both worlds: brick-and-mortar stores enhanced by digital features such as AR Mirrors or mobile apps.
+So-called "phygital shopping" combines the best of both worlds: brick-and-mortar stores complemented by digital features such as AR mirrors or mobile apps.
 Here, shopping becomes an experience that goes beyond the product itself.
-Parallel to this, the influence of metaverse platforms is growing, allowing consumers to wear, collect, or even trade virtual fashion.
+At the same time, the influence of metaverse platforms is growing, where consumers can wear, collect, or even trade virtual fashion.

 A brief overview of the most important drivers: